JanHendrikVanHeusden/KotlinGeometryExample/README.md

 >

 #### Testing - summary
-* **You can use Kotlin tests to test your Java code, without issues;** it may have some handy benefits codewise, and it may also help getting used to Kotlin.
+* **You can use Kotlin tests to test your Java code, without issues;** it may have some handy benefits code-wise, and it may also help to get used to Kotlin.
     * If you really want, you can even write tests in Java to test your Kotlin classes if you accept some limitations; but that doesn't sound very rational.

 * **You can simply use Mockito in Kotlin tests if you prefer it over `mockk`**
-    * I have done that when I did not know `mockk` yet, it works well, but of course with some limitations for Kotlin specific goodies like coroutines or lambda-typed members).
+    * I have done that when I did not know `mockk` yet, it works well, but of course with some limitations for Kotlin specific goodies like coroutines or lambda-typed members.
   You can even mix `mockk` and Mockito in your project; but you better not mix `mockk` and Mockito in one test class: they don't interoperate!
 * **Assertion libraries (AssertJ, `org.junit.Assert`, `kotlin.test`) can be mixed even in the same class or method, without any inconvenience.**
     * `kotlin.test` only in tests written in Kotlin; the others both in Java and Kotlin